ryanconley1/tmc-flux-patching/README.md

 This repo shows an example of using TMC installed flux to patch itself.
 There are a number of use cases where this might come into play but here are a few.

 * adding proxy settings to the helm or source controller(example show in this repo)
-* adding settings to the kustomize controller for mmutli-tenancy
+* adding settings to the kustomize controller for multi-tenancy
 * any other settings that are not configurable out of the box on TMC provided flux.